 - “Check engine” sensor light (this can be caused by a number of different things and is not necessarily a cooling system issue)

 An overheating engine block can damage your vehicle beyond repair.
 If you see any signs of a possible problem with your radiator or cooling system, do not delay—have our technicians check it out immediately.

 We fix all types of radiators and cooling systems.
-Give us a call today to schedule your appointment at any of our three convenient Triangle locations.
+Give us a call today to schedule your appointment at any of our five convenient Triangle locations.